-The specialist solicitor appointed to deal with your case will write to the practitioner with details of your claim.
-The practitioner is obliged by Court Rules to investigate and furnish a full response within 3 months of our letter It is at that stage that we can determine whether negotiations are to commence or whether Court proceedings are necessary.
+We will then write to the practitioner with details of your claim.
+The practitioner is obliged by Court Rules to investigate and furnish a full response within 3 months of our letter.
+It is at that stage that we can determine whether negotiations are to commence or whether Court proceedings are necessary.
 You will be kept fully informed throughout and will retain full control of the decision-making process.

 You may have to attend with a medical consultant who will be asked to prepare a report for us.
 Consultants are specialists in the fields of medicine in which they practice and are therefore best placed to fully assess your injuries and the extent of any recovery you will make.
 We are very selective in the Consultants we use to ensure the highest quality of reports and that our clients are treated with the respect they deserve.
-The advice we give all our clients who have been injured at work is that in preparation for any appointments with consultants they should from the outset keep detailed notes of the dates of any hospital/doctor’s appointments, medication prescribed or taken, symptoms, and how day-to-day activities have been affected.
+In preparation for any appointments with a consultant, you should where possible bring detailed notes of the dates of any hospital/doctor’s appointments, medication prescribed or taken, symptoms, and how day-to-day activities have been affected.

 How can we help?

-Our claims and compensation solicitors at MKB Law are the leading experts in the area of medical negligence in Northern Ireland and have a wealth of experience in dealing with these issues.
+Our claims and compensation solicitors are leading experts in the area of medical negligence in Northern Ireland, and have a wealth of experience in dealing with these issues.
 We aim to give our clients a clear explanation of:

-Our solicitors pride themselves on their personal, professional and dedicated service and will ensure that the details of your case are explained to you in clear and simple language.
+Our solicitors pride themselves on their personal, professional and dedicated service and will ensure that the details of your case are explained to you clearly and directly.